laravel/ideas/suggestion_regarding_lumen_framework_using_asynchronous_react_php.md

 #Suggestion regarding lumen framework using asynchronous react php

-It woukd be set if you implement the event loop in the lumen framework.
+It woukd be best if you implement the single threaded event loop in the lumen framework.
 Kindly find below two links

 #Routes implementation
 https://github.com/hassansin/expressphp-example